-Most software companies use Scrum as the method of organizing product development that divides it into fixed time intervals, called Sprints.
-We at Mad Devs as well use this method.
+Most software companies use Scrum to organize product development that divides it into fixed time intervals, called Sprints.
+At Mad Devs, we use it as well.
 Here is the article to learn more about it.

 So, the sprint burndown chart visually represents the team's workflow.
 It shows the total amount of work that has been completed and how much more is still left to be done.
-Ideally, it should be averaged so that it shows the lowest possible number of tasks or work hours.
+Ideally, it should be averaged to show the lowest possible number of tasks or work hours.

-Using sprint burndown as a metrics helps teams keep track of their performance when it doesn't match their expectations.
+Using sprint burndown as a metric helps teams keep track of their performance when it doesn't match their expectations.

-A release burndown chart is similar to a sprint burndown chart in that it shows the status of the project as it relates to its release date.
-It can be used to inform customers and employees about the delays or early versions of the project.
+A release burndown chart is similar to a sprint burndown chart in that it shows the project's status as it relates to its release date.
+It can be used to inform customers and employees about delays or early versions of the project.
 In other words, it can help users determine if the project can meet the deadline or if it should move further beyond that.

 A good release burndown chart also helps users determine the number of sprints that are required to complete the work.

 Process health and bottlenecks

-A cycle time chart is typically the time when a task is most likely to be completed.
+A cycle time chart shows when a task will most likely be completed.
 It shows the time when that task is most likely to be finished.

-Knowing how fast your team is working can help you improve your team's performance.
+Knowing how fast your team works can help you improve your team's performance.
 It can also help you determine the right amount of work to do next time.

 You can also stack all the cycles for a specific period and compare them to other data to better understand the work's quality.